 - Candide & Zadig, Lester G. Crocker (ed.), New York: Pocket Books, 2005.

 - Raffael Burton (ed.), New Haven: Yale University Press, 2007.

 - Theo Cuffe (ed.), London and New York: Penguin Books, 2007.

 - Candide and other Stories, Roger Pearson (ed.), Oxford: Oxford University Press, 2008.

 - Candide, Zadig, and Selected Stories, Donald Frame (tr. and ed.), New York: Signet Classic, 2009.

 The scholarly literature on Voltaire is vast, and growing larger every day.
 The summary here, therefore, will be largely restricted to scholarly books, with only a few articles of singular import listed.
-The Voltaire Foundation's series Studies on Voltaire and the Eighteenth Century, which has published over 450 volumes, and the newly founded Cahier Voltaire, published by La Fondation Voltaire à Ferney, are the best periodical sources for new scholarship on Voltaire.
+The Voltaire Foundation's series Studies on Voltaire and the Eighteenth Century changed its name in 2013 to Oxford University Studies on Enlightenment.
+The original series published over 450 volumes, many related to Voltaire, and while the new title reflects a change toward a broader publishing agenda, it remains, along with Cahier Voltaire published by La Fondation Voltaire à Ferney, the best periodical source for new scholarship on Voltaire.